skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

 Right, so, after coding up the CLI, requests, handling and tests, it is time to take this to the next level.
 In order to make updating this code in the future easier (which I intend to do), and to be able to distribute this via homebrew later on, there are a couple of things that you might want to take into account:
 - Automatic testing of new code commits
 - Automatic packaging of the code
+- Automatic generation of a Homebrew formula (next section)

 {{<raw>}}<h3 class="display-5">Automatic Testing of New Code Commits</h3> {{</raw>}}
 In order to achieve continuous integrating through the automation of tests, we are going to make use of Github Actions and goreleaser.
 Configuring a Github Action in order to run these tests we have written earlier, can be done with the following workflow: